Fyrestar/THREE.DrawCallInspector/README.md

 # THREE.DrawCallInspector
 This is a quick experimental attempt of a helper to monitor draw call costs.
 It could help spotting expensive draw calls caused by costly shaders.
 This is just experimental for now.
 I had some test runs it took some time till the expensive started to outweigh.
 A sort of hack is used in order to do measurements and to get as close as possible to the actual draw call without core modifications.

+I made this relatively quick as experiment, if it turns out to be useful and somewhat reliable i will clean it up and further improve, the WebGL API is quite limited around this as well as how precise time can be measured.

 ![dci](/vis4.png)

 **Example**: https://codepen.io/Fyrestar/full/PoGXVZv

+Use ASDW keys to move the box, look around and you will spot a sphere in the center with a expensive shader.

 **The output**: